genomicepidemiology/flankophile/README.md

 ### Input list

 Your sample input data must consist of a number of assemblies, binned or unbinned contigs, genomes or other data in DNA multifasta format.
 One multifasta per sample.
 You can input as many samples as wanted.
+The input fastas *must* have UNIX line endings.

 The input_list file is a tsv file with 2 or 3 columns.
 Each row represents a sample.
 Flankophile will ignore rows that start with **#**.
 This is useful if you want to add headers.